polyaxon/polyaxon/site/docs/setup/connections/index.md

 For more details please check the [artifacts store section](/docs/setup/connections/artifacts/).

-### Default behaviour
+### Default behavior

-When the user does not provide any `artifactsStore` configuration, the default behaviour is to use a local path on the host node for storing outputs and logs, this behaviour is oftentimes sufficient for users who are just trying the platform, and don't want to deal with configuration steps.
+When the user does not provide any `artifactsStore` configuration, the default behavior is to use a local path on the host node for storing outputs and logs, this behavior is oftentimes sufficient for users who are just trying the platform, and don't want to deal with configuration steps.

 ## Connections